Running a GPU miner on an Ubuntu based Virtual Machine may not work properly. This includes most VMs that run on top of Windows or WSL2.

 Running this command will compiling and build the miner.
 This process may take a while to complete, and requires around 10gb of RAM.

-chmod +x output/quai-gpu-miner
+chmod +x output/quai-gpu-miner-nvidia

 Dependencies and Drivers